 If you’re starting from scratch, you may be totally unfamiliar with websites, taking payments, WordPress, and everything else.
 Don’t worry!
 We’ll briefly cover the essentials that you’ll need.

 - WordPress.
 Once you have a web host, you’ll need to install WordPress.
 WordPress is a CMS, or Content Management System, that allows you to easily create and manage your website.
 Many web hosts can install WordPress for you automatically via the control panel.
 The specifics depend on your host.
-If you need some direction, we have a step-by-step guide for setting up WordPress in 60 minutes or less on our blog.
+If you need some direction, we have a step-by-step guide for setting up WordPress in 60 minutes or less.

 - WordPress plugins.
 Then, you’ll need to install specific plugins to add extra functionality.
 For example, if you want to collect your readers’ email addresses, you’ll need to install an email marketing plugin like MailPoet, MailChimp, or Convert Pro.